justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 Existing templating APIs tend to fall into one of three main categories:

 1. Markup-based embedded expression DSLs like JSX or tagged template literals.
-2. Markup-based external DSLs like Mutache, Angular, Vue, and Svelte.
+2. Markup-based external DSLs like Mustache, Angular, Vue, and Svelte.
 3. HTML builder APIs, like _XXX_.

-For a new DOM API, we argue an embedded DSL that uses tagged tempalte literals is the best choice:
+For a new DOM API, we argue an embedded DSL that uses tagged template literals is the best choice:

 - Tagged template literals exist in JavaScript already.
 No new language features are required, unlike JSX.
-- Embeded DSLs utilize JavaScript for expressions and control flow, making the proposal smaller compared to external DSLs that require specifying new expressions and control flow syntaxes and semantics.
+- Embedded DSLs utilize JavaScript for expressions and control flow, making the proposal smaller compared to external DSLs that require specifying new expressions and control flow syntaxes and semantics.
 - Markup-based DSLs are familiar to HTML authors and have a close association to